kootenpv/whereami/README.md

 ## whereami

-Uses WiFi signals to predict where you are.
+Uses WiFi signals (and sklearn RandomForest) to predict where you are.
 Even works for small distances like 2-10 meters.

+Your computer will known whether you are on Couch #1 or Couch #2.

 **OSX Only**